mackonsti/nuc10i7fnh/CFG Lock/README.md

 ## Booting in UEFI to change the value

-We will now need to mount our EFI partition and copy the UEFI tool `setup_var.efi` in our **Tools** folder of our bootloader e.g. `/EFI/OC/Tools/` and after ejecting the EFI partition, we reboot the computer.
-On the OpenCore Picker screen, we choose the *UEFI Shell* icon (i.e. **OpenShell.efi** must be registerd and enabled in your `config.plist`).
+We will now need to mount our EFI partition and copy the UEFI tool `setup_var.efi` in our **Tools** folder of our bootloader e.g. in `/EFI/OC/Tools/` and after ejecting the EFI partition, we reboot the computer.
+On the OpenCore Picker screen, we choose the *UEFI Shell* icon (meaning **OpenShell.efi** must be registered and enabled in your `config.plist`).

 In the shell screen, we should find our boot EFI partition by entering the drive such as `FS0:`, `FS1:` or even `FS2:` depending on the system setup and boot disk partition(s) of the NUC.
-A good practice is to type the drive name and then `dir` contents, to be sure we are in the correct EFI partition.
+A good practice is to type the drive name and then `dir` the contents, to be sure we are in the correct EFI partition.

 Once we change to the Tools directory via `cd`, we can find our `setup_var.efi` tool and we can now attempt to disable the **CFG Lock** feature by setting a value of `0x00` i.e. zero.
 If we check the help text of the `setup_var.efi` tool via `-h` or `--help` we will see the syntax needed: